chase1635321/ARTIQ/README.md

 [*] Setting led0 to state on
 >>
 ```

-We can check which other outputs are avaliable
+The same command can be used with ttls.
+Let's check which ttl outs are avaliable.

 ```
 >> list ttl_outs